-- Provide long and short term planning for the expansion of the water distribution, and sanitary and storm sewer collection systems. - Maintain the City of Saskatoon water and sewer design standards, and review designs for private development and commercial building permits to ensure compliance. - Provide planning and design engineering consulting services to Saskatoon Land. - Provide geotechnical expertise to various divisions and projects within the city.
+- Protect existing properties from surface and underground flooding based on defined service levels, as approved by City Council. - Provide long and short term planning for the expansion of the water distribution, and sanitary and storm sewer collection systems. - Maintain the City of Saskatoon water and sewer design standards and review all proposed water and sewer construction drawings for private developments to ensure compliance.

+Provide planning and design engineering consulting services to Saskatoon Land.